fran6w/vidar/README.md

 ## 1. Introduction

 With the COVID-19 disease, risk factors and co-morbidities are at stakes.
 Patients presenting such risks should indeed receive specific attentions and cares.
 The fact is that risk factors and co-morbidities reports are spread in many publications which does not provide a global view with actionable information.

-To cope with this problem, we developed a project, named **VIDAR-19** (**VI**sualization of **D**iseases **A**t **R**isk in CORD-**19**), able to extract automatically diseases from the ICD-11 in the coronavirus literature, and also diseases which might be considered as risk factors or co-morbidities.
+In 2020, to cope with this problem, we developed a project, named **VIDAR-19** (**VI**sualization of **D**iseases **A**t **R**isk in CORD-**19**), able to extract automatically diseases from the ICD-11 in the coronavirus literature, and also diseases which might be considered as risk factors or co-morbidities.

+In 2021, with the extraordinary worldwide efforts to provide a medical care for this new disease, the emphasis was on side effects of such rapidly designed vaccines.
+To cope with this new challenge, we extended **VIDAR-19** so as to also extract vaccine side effects by using the techniques already used and developed for risk factors

 This dashboard shows the outcome of the project.
-We present briefly below the different tabs of this dashboard.
+We present briefly below the different tabs.
 The online dashboard is available at: https://vidar-19.yotta-conseil.fr/

 ## 2. Disease Maps